jefftranter/68000/TS2/v2/README.md

 - line drivers and receivers for serial ports (FTDI USB to serial adaptors are used instead) and support for host/terminal transparent mode.
-This also removes the need to +12V/-12V power supplies.
+This also removes the need for +12V/-12V power supplies.

 I have not built or tested the circuit but I plan to do so.